 Premiums must be affordable

 “The new health care law says that your contributions to a health plan sponsored by your employer must be affordable for you,” says Chip Capelli, an accountant with offices in Philadelphia and Provincetown, Massachusetts.
-Your definition of affordable might be different from your employer’s so the law includes specific guidelines:
+Your definition of affordable might be different from your employer’s so the law includes specific guidelines for 2022:

 But as a practical matter, many employers just go by the income reported on your W-2, because they have no way of identifying exactly what your household’s income might be.